nbfalcon/ptemplate/README.md

 - :init FORMs to run before expansion
 - :before-snippets FORMs to run before expanding yasnippets
-- :after FORMs to run after all files have been copied
+- :after-copy FORMs to run after all files have been copied
+- :finalize FORMs to run after expansion finishes.

 For details, see `M-x describe-function ptemplate!`.